d-plaindoux/thicket/README.md

 Finally  views can  be  designed  and linked  to  controllers.
-In  the example  we   propose  views  dedicated   to  a  `person`  and   to  a `^opulation`.
+In  the example  we   propose  views  dedicated   to  a  `person`  and   to  a `population`.
 These  views define  the UI  using HTML  fragments.
 This approach is  similar to  [Reac](http://facebook.github.io/react/).

 ```